 Apart from having a good cheesecake crust recipe that has the correct biscuit crumb vs. butter ratio, it is all about the technique!
 You have to make sure to press the crumb into the tin firmly and neatly on the side and bottom as well.
 This requires some patience and might take 10 minutes but really worth the effort!
 Other important point is to let the crust cool (meaning the butter to harden) before filling, never fill the crust without appropriate chilling time!

-5. How to prepare the perfect cheesecake crust?
+5. How to prepare the perfect crust for your No-bake cheesecakes

-Making cheesecake crust is literally mixing butter and biscuit crumb however based on your questions from earlier there are a couple of important tips and recommendations I would like to share with you:
+Making cheesecake crust is literally mixing butter and biscuit crumb however there are a couple of important tips and recommendations I would like to share with you:

 - Mix butter and biscuit crumb while butter is runny (melted).
 Butter will act like a binding agent in the recipe.
 Once it is cooled down in the fridge, it will set creating crunchy, but firm crust to hold the filling.
 You might have bad experience from the past with cheesecake crust being too crumby and not holding its shape, it’s probably due to not enough butter in the recipe